Easton in Bristol, England: History, Life Today, and a Banksy Link

 There was no bathroom in the house.
 Bathing was accomplished by laboriously filling a tub in the kitchen with hot water from a kettle.
 The toilet was in an outhouse in the back garden.
 There were only two rooms upstairs, both of them bedrooms.

-The houses on Fleet Street were old and rather primitive, especially compared to our standard Cardiff house with a modern indoor bathroom and fixtures.
+The houses on Fleet Street were old and rather primitive, especially compared to our standard Cardiff house with a modern indoor bathroom.
 I never really minded this, though.
 I just accepted the fact that when I visited Grandad things were different from the way they were at home.

 Grandad was a jovial man who didn't seem to mind his house being invaded by visitors.
 He liked to tell me that thunder was produced by God moving the furniture around in heaven.
 One of his favourite sayings was "Call me anything you like, but don't call me late for dinner!"
 He was a train driver before his retirement, which always seemed like an exciting career to me.
 I loved trains when I was a child